 Dessert is often referred to as a peach cobbler dump cake, since the results are similar to that simple dessert.
-Grab some cake mix, one or two cans sliced peaches and some butter and you are ready to make a Peach Dump cake!
+Grab some dry cake mix, one or two cans sliced peaches and some butter and you are ready to make this easy Peach Dump cake!

 Peach Cobbler Dump Cake

 Much like peach cobbler, this easy peach dump cake is a casual dessert perfect for finishing simple family dinners such as Kielbasa and Potatoes, Chicken Fajita Pasta or Crockpot Tuna Casserole.
 It's also a great choice to bring to pot lucks and cook outs.

 The old fashioned peach dump cake is crazy easy, so a nice choice for fledgling cooks.
 Kids will get a kick out of how the dry cake mix tossed on with utter turns into a sweet pastry crust like topping with both a soft and crunchy texture.
 This inexpensive foolproof dessert will become one of your go-to dessert recipes.
 The ingredients for this family favotite are so easy to keep on-hand too.